Last Updated on

-Fish stock is, in my opinion, the best stock to make.
+Fish stock is a great stock to make, especially if you like carnivore diet recipes.
 It is nutrient dense, loaded with DHA, the most inexpensive, and the quickest!
 A win-win-win-win situation.

 When I first started reading about traditional nourishing foods I would skim over recipes for fish stock thinking it was too out there, probably smelly, and unlikely that I would ever “go that far”… well, I did it.
 I made this easy, simple, DHA-rich nutrient dense food and liked it.